 Program Overview: BLAST AI

 BLAST AI's mentors are undergraduate and graduate students.
-While these mentors can guide students through introductory research projects, they do not typically have the publication track records or conference experience of faculty-level researchers.
+They do not have the publication track records or conference experience of faculty-level researchers, and the program does not produce research that meets the standards of top-tier AI conferences.

-The key limitation is publication outcomes.
-BLAST AI does not target top-tier AI conferences like NeurIPS, ICML, or ICLR.
+BLAST AI does not target conferences like NeurIPS, ICML, or ICLR.
 Student work is submitted to lower-tier venues such as ICTC and some IEEE conferences.
-These venues are legitimate, but they occupy a different tier of recognition within the AI research community.
+These venues carry minimal recognition within the AI research community, and publications there do not meaningfully strengthen a college or graduate school application for competitive CS programs.

 Head-to-Head Comparisons